-- 1. Conduct, at minimum, four face-to-face meetings with the internship mentor at the internship sites. - 2.
-Observe, evaluate and provide feedback to each candidate at least four times during the internship experience regarding the candidate's performance on those measures that align with the final assessments. - 3.
+- 1. Conduct, at minimum, four meetings with the internship mentor at each of the internship sites. - 2.
+Observe, evaluate, and provide feedback to each candidate at least four times during the internship experience regarding the candidate's performance on those measures that align with the final assessments. - 3.
 Participate, along with the EdL Internship Director and the interns, in a series of three internship seminars over the course of the internship program. - 4.
-Work in collaboration with the internship Site Supervisor to complete the assessment of the candidate's performance during the internship. - 5.
-The DePaul supervisor will be responsible for assigning a grade to each internship experience. - 6.
-Faculty must submit grades, obtain all evaluations, and confirm with the Department Assistant that all evaluations have been submitted.
+Work in collaboration with the internship Site Supervisor and the Intern to complete the assessment of the candidate's performance during the internship. - 5.
+Assign a grade to the internship experience. - 6.
+Confirm with the Department Assistant and the Assistant Dean for Licensure that all evaluations have been submitted.

-EdL Internship Director
+EdL Internship Coordinator

-The Internship Director is responsible for coordinating all aspects of the internship.
+The Internship Coordinator is responsible for coordinating all aspects of the internship.
 The director works under the supervision of the program director of Educational Leadership and the Chair of the Department of Leadership, Language and Curriculum.

-The EdL Internship Director is responsible for
+The EdL Internship Coordinator is responsible for

 - 1. Approving internship assignments. - 2.
 Supervising DePaul Supervisors. - 3.
 Scheduling and coordinating the internship seminar meetings being held on campus or via video conference. - 4.
 Working with university faculty and partners to coordinate the training of mentors for the internship. - 5.
 Reviewing the assessments of interns at the end of the internship and reporting to EdL Program Director. - 6.
-Transferring all assessment data from the internship to the College of Education Office of Assessment.
+Ensuring all assessment data from the internship is available to the College of Education Office of Assessment.